 - Relay your brand messaging in your Amazon bullet points.
 One of sellers’ biggest mistakes is not leveraging copy from their website and social channels in their Amazon listings.

-Search for similar product listings on Amazon and other e-commerce websites to unlock what competitors are doing.
-Note unique product benefits and key features, and review product reviews and questions.
+Search for similar product listings on Amazon and other e-commerce websites to unlock what competitor research.
+Note unique product benefits and key features, and scour product reviews and questions.
 Helium10 offers a great feature called the review analyzer that inputs all customer reviews and questions to gather and analyze the resulting data.
-Leverage this data in your Amaozn listing bullet points to craft the best results catering to your target market.
+Leverage this data to craft the best results catering to your target market.